Kids in Control.

 Kids in Control is an innovative pilot project, testing out a new intervention to help children with chronic eczema.
 This project is centred around providing information to identify and interrupt the itch scratch cycle, with the aim of reducing scratching in children with eczema.
 Funded by the UK Dermatology Clinical Trials Network, the content is delivered through online think-aloud interviews and/or a virtual focus group.

-We were approached to support this pilot project by transforming a collection of word documents into an interactive online solution that could be shown to children, helping them to reduce the itch/scratch cycle.
+We were approached to support this pilot project by transforming a collection of word documents into an interactive online solution that could be shown to children.
 The brief was straightforward: deliver medical information in a way that engages children aged 8-12, making it easier for them to take control of their eczema.

 - Web development